Introduction to Business Credit

 Unfortunately, a business loan could affect your personal credit score.
 Specifically, applying before you’re ready could lead to a refusal.
 That would your score to drop.
 Applying for too many business loans in a short period can also have negative effects.

 That’s why it’s so important to check your credit and prepare properly before applying.
+Opening a business bank account is also a key step in preparing for a business loan application, as it helps separate your personal and business finances.

 When you feel like you’re ready, get in touch with us at Unsecured Finance New Zealand.
 We offer unsecured business loans of up to $100,000 and you can apply in a matter of minutes.